Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

   - an assignemnt can be chained to perform an initialization of the declared variable or state attribute
 - if: `if expression {}`
 - while: `while expression {}`
+  - break: exits the while without evalueting the expression
+  - continue: goes to next iteration (it evalueates the expression, if false exits)
 - turn: `pass expression;`

 anything that isn't an expression or a body is a clause (ex. return, =, if, while, pass, ...).